mitchahan/SCU-Marketplace-App/README.md

 Repeat.

 ## Other Notes
 If you messed up a commit or Pull Request, reach out to Mitch.
-Mitch has dealt with lots of fucked up commits and pull requests.
+Mitch has dealt with lots of messed up commits and pull requests.